grannycart/by-sound-alone_source/manuscript/1_Chapter.md

 Plunging her head through the opaque boundary of the water's surface, Percy could see the damage was bad.
 As Chips had said earlier: it was not one big split in the metal, it was a long string of short side-by-side cracks running in a line up a massive convex dent where the hull had been rammed.
 The thick steel of the hull had been bent to an astonishing degree, deformed without massive failure in a way that only high-tensile steel could be.
 But even steel could only be pushed so far without splitting.

 She put her hand out in front of her mask, holding it over the cracks, and she could feel the onrush of the icy water against her warm flesh.
 Much welding was still required.
-Chips' patches were pieces of curved steel that she would weld into place over the cracks.
+Chips's patches were pieces of curved steel that she would weld into place over the cracks.
 Chips was no expert at underwater welding, the welds were globulous and imprecise.
 It was starting to look like a mess, but nobody else aboard could do better.

 Back out of the water, she stood shivering and dripping oily droplets that clung together in fatty globs on the floor grating.
 Percy always thought of herself as pretty tough.
 But in many ways Chips, with her foul language and bad attitude, was a lot tougher.
 Chips had never even mentioned the temperature of the water.